GSC23-HeadHome/HeadHome/README.md

 3. Volunteers

-Volunteers would be able to view all the care receiver's SOS alerts, and select the care receiver they wish to help.
-The app would provide them with the current location of the care receiver, and also allow them to redirect to Google Maps to find their way to these care givers.
+Volunteers would be able to view all the patient's SOS alerts, and select the patient they wish to help.
+The app would provide them with the current location of the patient, and also allow them to redirect to Google Maps to find their way to these caregivers.

-Thereafter, when the volunteers reach the care receiver, they would be able to start leading them home after verifying the `Patient's` Authentication ID
+Thereafter, when the volunteers reach the patient, they would be able to start leading them home after verifying the `Patient's` Authentication ID

 ## 🎯 &nbsp;UN's Sustainable Development Goals & Targets